bespoke-code/CarND-P4-Advanced-Lane-Finding/writeup_report.md

 directory.
 The set of images was originally provided by Udacity for use in this and other projects.
  The same files can also be found in Udacity's [Advanced Lane Lines project GitHub repository](https://github.com/udacity/CarND-Advanced-Lane-Lines).

 The calibration procedure can be seen inside the file [calibration_util.py, lines 53:72](./calibration_util.py).
+The video frames themselves are calibrated in line 277 inside image_manipulation.py.

 An example of the image transformation prior to and after calibration can be seen in the following pair of images: